 Certainly, it is a wise organizational investment to better develop those individuals who serve as nurse managers in light of the profound effect they have on the functioning of the organization.
 Professional development in leadership enables nurse managers to:

-- Influence and lead others in a way that lifts others
+- Develop nurse leaders that influence and lead in a way that lifts others

 - Create a practice environment that engages professional nurses and supports excellence in practice